 Laravel API Authentication Using Sanctum

-1. You may install Laravel Sanctum via the Composer package manager:
+1. You may install Laravel Sanctum via the install:api Artisan command:

 use Laravel\Sanctum\HasApiTokens;